Car Accident Attorney in Oklahoma

 Understanding Oklahoma-specific rules can significantly impact your case:

-You can recover damages if you're less than 51% at fault.
-If you're 50% or more at fault, you recover nothing.
+You can recover damages if your negligence is not greater than the defendant's negligence, or not greater than the combined negligence of multiple defendants.
 Your recovery is reduced by your percentage of fault.

 You have 2 years from the date of the accident to file a lawsuit.
 Miss this deadline and you're barred forever—no exceptions.